aaltogamers/AG_web/src/content/about.md

 ---
 ## Aalto Gamers ry

 Aalto Gamers is a community of gamers from Aalto University.
 We organize both high-quality larger scale esports events as well as casual gaming nights for all university students.
 We bring together a diverse group of students from multiple different disciplines and schools.
 Above all, we aim to create a vibrant community for our players, universities and partners by building an environment where people can connect through gaming.
-Aalto Gamers is a non-profit organization founded in 2016 by a group of enthusiastic university students.
-Aalto Gamers is the largest student esports organization in Finland.
+Aalto Gamers is a non-profit organization founded in 2016 by a group of enthusiastic university students and has grown to become is the largest student esports organization in Finland.

 ## Our mission